Ford, Fitts pace Saint Mary's past California 89-77 - WHIZ News

 Six days after falling to No. 14 Dayton to snap an eight-game winning streak, Saint Mary’s pulled away in the first half behind Fitts’ hot hand then held on late behind Ford after California closed a 19-point deficit to as little as eight.

+Saint Mary’s coach Randy Bennett said the 1-2 scoring punch of Fitts and Ford was pivotal on a night when no other Gaels player reached double figures.

+“It was a good win for us,” Bennett said.
+“We had two guys that went off.
+Had we not had one of those guys go off I don’t know if we would have separated like that.”

-Andre Kelly had a career-high 26 points for the Golden Bear (6-5).
+Andre Kelly had a career-high 26 points for the Bears (6-5).
 Matt Bradley added 14 points and Grant Anticevich scored 11.

 California’s loss ended its eight-game home winning streak dating to last season.